John Sloan Dickey

-Early life
+Early life and education

-John Sloan Dickey was born in Lock Haven, Pennsylvania.
-He completed his undergraduate degree at Dartmouth in 1929 and later graduated from Harvard Law School.
+Dickey was born in Lock Haven, Pennsylvania, on November 4, 1907.
+He completed his undergraduate degree at Dartmouth College in 1929, and later graduated from Harvard Law School.

-Early career
+Career

 Dickey had a varied career: partner at a major Boston law firm, special assistant to the Assistant Secretary of State and later to the Secretary of State, a member of the Office of the Coordinator of Inter-American Affairs and the division of World Trade Intelligence, and Director of the State Department's Office of Public Affairs.

 Even after 1945, when Dickey became President of Dartmouth College, he remained a figure in public policy.
 He served on President Harry S. Truman's 1947 President's Committee on Civil Rights.
 A strong believer in the value of efforts towards international cooperation, he was part of the United Nations' Collective Measures Committee in 1951.

-During 1952–53 he was one of five members chosen by Secretary of State Dean Acheson for the State Department Panel of Consultants on Disarmament, and he played a significant role in the panel's stark report about the dangers of nuclear weapons and relations with the Soviet Union.
+During 1952–53, he was one of five members chosen by Secretary of State Dean Acheson for the State Department Panel of Consultants on Disarmament, and he played a significant role in the panel's stark report about the dangers of nuclear weapons and relations with the Soviet Union.